sameeksha12-2865/ADA/README.txt

 Our experiments involved data collection from meme subreddits and WSB, feature engineering for meme virality, temporal alignment across multiple horizons, and predictive modeling for 1-day, 3-day, and 5-day forecasts.
 We used proper statistical validation, including hypothesis testing, confidence intervals, and full backtesting, to ensure every claim was scientifically defensible.

 A key outcome is that negative results are still meaningful.
 Our models showed that WSB sentiment alone provides almost no predictive power, often performing no better than random guessing.
-Even after pipeline fixes in Phase 5, improvements remained statistically unreliable due to small sample sizes.

-Overall, this repository documents our findings, clarifies which signals matter, and sets the foundation for Phase 2, where we will implement the full temporal-causal pipeline and draft the research paper.